ouspg/LLM-Hackathon/README.md

 ```console
   docker exec -ti llm_hackathon /bin/bash
 ```
 *Make sure you are in the correct directory.
-Type `ls` and if the output is `/home/ubuntu` - you are.*
+Type `pwd` and if the output is `/home/ubuntu` - you are.*

 You can use [DependencyCheck](https://jeremylong.github.io/DependencyCheck/) to scan any repository utilizing [languages](https://jeremylong.github.io/DependencyCheck/analyzers/index.html) supported by the DependencyCheck project.